School choice with independent versus consolidated districts: Data

 Table \ref{tab:students_summary} shows student-level summary statistics of our data.
-Panel A shows that most students were born in 2002, and that there are as many girls as boys, as one would expect.
+Panel A shows that most students were born in 2000, and that there are as many girls as boys, as one would expect.
 The students' mean grade average in the previous school year is four (on a scale from one to five, where five is the highest grade in the Hungarian grading system).
-Their math, Hungarian, and SES scores from the NABC\footnote{Where these scores were missing in our data, we imputed the missing values using predictive mean matching, as implemented in the package \texttt{mice} in R \citep{MICE}; see \ref{sec:Appendix_Data}.} were standardised by us since their absolute numbers have no meaning.
+Their math, Hungarian, and SES scores from the NABC\footnote{Where these scores were missing in our data, we imputed the missing values using predictive mean matching, as implemented in the package \texttt{mice} in R \citep{MICE}; see \ref{sec:Appendix_Data}.} were standardised because their absolute numbers have no meaning.
 The variable measuring students' socio-economic status (SES) is a composite measure that includes, amongst other variables, the number of books that the household has, or the level of parental education.
-This indicator was also standardized.
-Since the students' grade average, their math, and their Hungarian NABC scores are highly correlated, we created a composite measure that we call ``ability'' and which is constructed as the first principal component of these variables.
+This indicator was also standardized.\footnote{The SES measure is the one used by the Hungarian Ministry of Education for their reporting and is slightly different from the OECD measure used in \cite{horn2013diverging}, \cite{shorrer2023dominated} and \cite{shorrer2017obvious}.} As the students' grade average, their math, and their Hungarian NABC scores are highly correlated, we created a composite measure that we call ``ability'' and which is constructed as the first principal component of these variables.
 Table \ref{tab:students_summary} shows that the students from Budapest in our sample file applications to about four schools, on average.\footnote{Actually, students apply for course programmes, many of which may be offered by the same school.
-Thus, the actual length of the students' rank order lists is larger than this.} Roughly seventy percent of the students apply to at least one school in their home district, and on average, students include only one school from their home district in their submitted rank order list.
+Thus, the actual length of the students' ROLs is larger than this.} Roughly seventy percent of the students apply to at least one school in their home district, and on average, students include only one school from their home district in their submitted rank order list.